Orphan pages are pretty much invisible to search engines and visitors.

 Now, over to you.

-Have you ever dealt with orphan pages on your website?
+Have you ever dealt with such kind of issues on your website?

 What did you do?